Spring 1987 West Bank unrest: Murder of Ofra Moses

 On the evening of 11 April 1987, Palestinian man Muhammad Daoud threw a Molotov cocktail at a car driven by a family of Israeli settlers from Alfei Menashe, killing 35-year-old Ofra Moses and severely burning Moses' husband, her three children, and a family friend, requiring hospitalisation at the Sheba Medical Center.
 One of Moses' children, a five-year-old boy named Tal, would subsequently die from his injuries.
 The family had been driving to Petah Tikva so that they could buy food to celebrate Passover.

 In the hours following the killing, around 600 settlers from Alfei Menashe attacked the nearby Palestinian town of Qalqilya.
 The settlers burned down orchards, threw stones at houses in the town, and vandalised cars.
 The settlers accused the Israeli military of failing to protect them, with Shlomo Katan, the mayor of Alfei Menashe, stating that "the local residents would not have had to take the law into their hands if the security forces had done their job."
-In response to the attack and subsequent riot, the Israeli military decalred the Palestinian towns of Qalqilya and Hableh to be a "closed military area," imposing a curfew.
+In response to the attack and subsequent riot, the Israeli military declared the Palestinian towns of Qalqilya and Hableh to be a "closed military area," imposing a curfew.
 The leader of the riot was Gush Emunim figure Daniella Weiss.
 The next day, groups of armed settlers patrolled several Palestinian cities, including Ramallah.

 On 12 April, as a result of the killing, the Israeli military enacted a significant crackdown on Palestinians, arresting over 80 prominent Palestinian figures and holding them in administrative detention, as well as raiding a UNRWA training institute in Ramallah, arresting over 140 of the institute's students and injuring 17.
 The Israeli military stated that the figures placed in administrative detention were "organizers, planners and leaders of the disturbances."
 Among the figures placed in administrative detention were Faisal Husseini, a former editor-in-chief of the Al Fajr newspaper, and a leader of the joint Israeli-Palestinian Alternative Information Center.
 The Israeli military also moved to bulldoze the orange trees alongside the road where Moses had been killed, saying that they had been frequently used for ambushes.
 Israeli Minister of Defence Yitzhak Rabin released a statement saying that the Israeli government would use "whatever measures that are allowed by the law to ensure to everybody the right to drive freely and securely along the roads; to cope with those who try to instigate terror acts, those who organise and those who carry them out."

 12 April also saw a number of clashes between Israeli soldiers and protesting Palestinians, with the Israeli military reporting stone throwing incidents in seven different areas that day and vandalism of cars with Israeli licence plates, and four Palestinian protestors being injured while being arrested for stone throwing.